floledermann/stimsrv-examples/README.md

 ### Running the examples

-Clone the repository, and run
+Clone/[download](https://github.com/floledermann/stimsrv-examples/archive/refs/heads/main.zip) the repository, and run

 ```
 npm install
 ```

-(or double-click `setup.bat` on Windows).
+in the stimsrv-examples directory (or double-click `setup.bat` on Windows).

 Then, in each example directory, you can run